kayawoods/kaya-blog/index.md

 # ✍️ Kaya Woods – Technical Writing

-Welcome.
-Below are two writing samples that reflect how I blend engineering logic, AI fluency, and strategic storytelling.
+Hi.
+These are a couple pieces I wrote at the intersection of marketing, engineering, and AI.
+They reflect how I think through systems, structure ideas, and aim to make things useful without losing tone.

 ---

 ## 📄 Blog Posts

 ### [Blending Marketing and Engineering](./blending-marketing-and-engineering.md)
-How working in growth shaped the way I write and build software — and why the best content is technical at the core.
+How working in growth shaped the way I build and write.
+Why clear, technical content still needs to feel human.

 ### [Prompt Engineering for Marketers](./prompt-engineering-for-marketers.md)
-Hands-on tips and examples for writing clearer, more powerful AI prompts — from the perspective of a technical content creator.
+Real examples and takeaways for writing prompts that actually work — drawn from everyday trial, error, and iteration.

 ---

-*Built with 💻 GitHub Pages using Markdown.*
+*Built with Markdown and GitHub Pages.
+Simple, on purpose.*

 ---